-The general partner of the Partnership, AFCA 2, is entitled to receive an administrative fee from the Partnership equal to 0.45% per annum of the outstanding principal balance of any of its tax-exempt mortgage revenue bonds, taxable property loans collateralized by real property, and other tax-exempt investments for which the owner of the financed property or other third party is not obligated to pay such administrative fee directly to AFCA 2.
+The general partner of the Partnership, AFCA 2, is entitled to receive an administrative fee from the Partnership equal to0.45% per annum of the outstanding principal balance of any of its tax-exempt mortgage revenue bonds, taxable property loans collateralized by real property, and other tax-exempt investments for which the owner of the financed property or other third party is not obligated to pay such administrative fee directly to AFCA 2.
 For the three and nine months ended September 30, 2013, the Partnership paid or accrued administrative fees to AFCA 2 of approximately \$388,000 and \$1.1 million, respectively.
 For the three and nine months ended September 30, 2012, the Partnership paid or accrued administrative fees to AFCA 2 of approximately \$265,000 and \$643,000, respectively.
 In addition to the administrative fees paid directly by the Partnership, AFCA 2 receives administrative fees directly from the owners of properties financed by certain of the tax-exempt mortgage revenue bonds held by the Partnership.
-These administrative fees also equal 0.45% per annum of the outstanding principal balance of these tax-exempt mortgage revenue bonds and totaled approximately \$33,000 and \$99,000 for the three and nine months ended September 30, 2013.
-For the three and nine months ended September 30, 2012, these fees totaled approximately \$33,000 and \$100,000, respectively.
+These administrative fees also equal 0.45% per annum of the outstanding principal balance of these tax-exempt mortgage revenue bonds and totaled approximately\$33,000 and \$90,000 for the three and nine months ended September 30, 2013.
+For the three and nine months ended September 30, 2012, these fees totaled approximately\$33,000 and \$100,000, respectively.

 AFCA 2 earns mortgage placement fees in connection with the acquisition of certain tax-exempt mortgage revenue bonds.
 These mortgage placement fees were paid by the owners of the respective properties and, accordingly, have not been reflected in the accompanying condensed consolidated financial statements because these properties are not considered VIEs.
 During the three and nine months ended September 30, 2013, AFCA 2 earned mortgage placement fees of approximately \$338,000 and \$1.2 million, respectively.
 In June 2012 the Company executed an investment placement agreement with AFCA 2 in connection with the Company's acquisition of the PHC Certificates investment (Note 5).
 AFCA 2 received a fee of approximately \$653,000 from the Company in connection with this agreement which was paid in July 2012.
-The Company executed a separate investment placement agreement with AFCA 2 in connection with the Company's acquisition of the Arbors at Hickory Ridge tax-exempt mortgage revenue bond during the second quarter of 2012.
-In connection with that agreement, AFCA 2 received an origination fee of \$100,000.
-These fees have been recorded into the cost basis of the PHC Certificates and tax-exempt mortgage revenue bond and are being amortized against interest income on an effective yield basis.
+The Company executed a separate investment placement agreement, AFCA 2 received an origination of the Arbors at Hickory Ridge tax-exempt mortgage revenue bond and are being amortized against interest income on an effective yield basis.
 Both of these fees are consistent with the mortgage placement fees that AFCA 2 has earned previously in connection with the acquisition of tax-exempt mortgage revenue bonds by the Company.